-If you ever have a moderate to severe side impact, sensors will detect rapid acceleration and signal the control unit to instantly inflate either the driver's or the passenger's side airbag and activate the seat belt tensioner on the affected side.
+If you ever have a moderate to severe side impact, sensors will detect rapid acceleration and signal the control unit to instantly inflate either the driver's or the passenger's side airbag.
 Only one airbag will deploy during a side impact.
 If the impact is on the passenger's side, the passenger's side airbag will deploy even if there is no passenger.